balvig/bricks/README.md

 - [ ] More tests
 - [ ] Make aliexpress ble button send notifications
 - [ ] Idea: Move sender macAddr into message to reduce params to 1?
-- [ ] Idea: Rename "actions" to "skills"?

 ## Hardware